brooklynrail/brooklynrail-platform/content/people/peter-ballman.md

 name: Peter Ballman
 first_name: Peter
 last_name: Ballman
-short_bio: "a principal of Ballman Khapalova, an architecture practice based in Ithaca and New York City.
+short_bio: "A principal of Ballman Khapalova, an architecture practice based in Ithaca and New York City.
 Through this practice Peter works at a variety of scales, from infrastructure to urban playgrounds, always seeking to integrate intuitive and imaginative design methods with a rigorous approach to drawing,